shurik179/yozh/docs/details/dimensions.rst

 Dimensions  and 3d model
 ========================

-Yozh dimensions are 10cm * 10 cm *5.5cm.
+Yozh dimensions are 12.4 cm (Length) * 13 cm (width) * 4.8 cm (height).

-You can view the 3d model, created in Fusion360, at https://a360.co/3mLJR2U
+You can view the 3d model, created in Fusion360, at https://a360.co/40igAyW

-Note that some components are missing from the 3d model - e.g. the main power switch.